NAQT requires all hosts of events that use NAQT questions to do the following:

 - Follow NAQT’s licensing policy.
 Most notably, this means that hosts may keep a printed copy of the question set, and may give a printed copy of the question set(s) to each school in attendance, but may not distribute the set in any other form, nor to anyone else at any time.
 Staff may not retain copies of the question set(s) after the end of the event (unless they are also affiliated with the host or an attendee, in which case they may only retain a printed copy).

 - Within two weeks of the end of the event, tell NAQT what schools attended.
 If any pseudonyms were used, identification of the actual schools is still required.
-NAQT strongly prefers to get more complete results and offers a discount for providing that information, but identifying the schools in attendance is an absolute requirement.
+NAQT strongly prefers to get more complete results (including team contact information) and offers a discount for providing that information, but identifying the schools in attendance is an absolute requirement.
 Events in championship series organized by statewide athletic or activities associations are exempt from this rule because NAQT will work with the associations to obtain the necessary information; events that are not for schools (such as summer opens) are exempt from this rule because it would not make sense for such events.

 Except as otherwise noted, these requirements apply to all events involving teams or players from more than one school.
 If the event is sponsored by another organization (e.g., a state quiz bowl association), the responsibility is shared by the host and sponsor.
 Collegiate Sectional Championship Tournaments (including Community College Sectional Championship Tournaments) have additional host requirements.